limitedeternity/yanes/README.md

 ![1](https://user-images.githubusercontent.com/24318966/105478325-1a4c2a80-5cb4-11eb-9779-d2f64e723221.png)

-The screen will be cleared and a drawn one will appear.
+The screen will be cleared and a drawn 1 will appear.
 To exit Yanes, press `ESC`.

 `ESC` key injects `BRK` instruction at the `PC` register position and, therefore, terminates the program.
 After that, a CPU dump will be printed into the `STDOUT` in form of state of all registers at the moment of program termination: